KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 This script goes through all cloned modules and performs various checks.
 The result is written to the files [`result.html`](https://modules.magicmirror.builders/result.html) and [`modules.json`](./website/data/modules.json).

+### validate_release_artifacts.js

+This script validates every stage snapshot and the published catalogue (`modules.json`, `modules.min.json`, `stats.json`) against the JSON Schemas.
+Run it with `node --run release:validate` after generating the website data (for example as part of the release packaging flow).
+The command exits with a non-zero status if any artifact violates the contract, ensuring CI/CD pipelines fail fast.

 ### Special script: create_own_module_list.js

 This script is for developers who want to test their own modules themselves.
 It can also be used to test other branches.